acuminous/yadda/README.md

 Yadda's BDD implementation is like [Cucumber's](http://cukes.info/) in that it maps the ordinary language steps to code.
 Not only are the steps less likely to go stale, but they also provide a valuable abstraction layer and encourage re-use.
 You could of course just use [CucumberJS](https://github.com/cucumber/cucumber-js), but we find Yadda less invasive and prefer it's flexible syntax to Gherkin's.
 Yadda's conflict resolution is smarter too.

 ## Installation
+Yadda 0.5.1 is the current verison.
+It is now possible to attach event listeners, which can be useful for debugging.

-Yadda 0.5.0 is the current verison.
-This adds the feature title to the output from the text parser contributed by [akikhtenko](https://github.com/akikhtenko) (thanks).
+Please note, 0.5.0 added the feature title to the output from the text parser (thanks to [akikhtenko](https://github.com/akikhtenko)).
 Since this changes the object structure returned by TextParser.parse() if you're using the TextParser directly rather than via the Mocha or Casper plugins, it's a breaking change, but the change is very minor...

 ```js
         var scenarios = parser.parse(text); // < 0.5.0